SPANDigital/presidium/content/_best-practices/05-use-article-templates.md

 For example, here is the template for the Best Practices section:

     ```# Template Instructions
     # ---------------------
-    # 1) Copy and rename this file remove the leading "_".
-For example: keep-it-simple.md.
-    # 2) Replace any content placeholders with the appropriate content.
+    # 1) Replace any content placeholders with the appropriate content.
 Search for "REPLACE WITH".
-    # 3) Delete this line and all lines above so that the front matter below is at the top of the file.
+    # 2) Delete this line and all lines above so that the front matter below is at the top of the file.
     ---
     title: REPLACE WITH Best Practice Title
     author: REPLACE WITH repository username